pramodk909/Git-Pramod/README.md

 # Git-Pramod
 Thsi is my Git
-I am working at Loginsoft as a Securoty Researcher
+I am working at Loginsoft as a Security Researcher